Dental Hygiene in Ashburn

 No, bleeding gums are often a sign of gingivitis, an early stage of gum disease, and should not be ignored.
 It's important to continue brushing and flossing gently and to consult your dentist.

-What role does diet play in dental hygiene?
+How does diet influence my dental hygiene?

 A healthy diet rich in fruits, vegetables, and lean proteins supports overall oral health, while limiting sugary and highly processed foods helps prevent cavities and gum issues.